Elsa Bloodstone

-Elsa Bloodstone is a fictional character appearing in American comic books published by Marvel Comics.
-She first appears in Marvel's Bloodstone mini-series of 2001 written by Dan Abnett and Andy Lanning.
-She is the daughter of the previously established Marvel Universe character Ulysses Bloodstone and the sister of Cullen Bloodstone.
-She was a member of Nextwave, Midnight Sons and Fearless Defenders.
+Elsa Bloodstone is a character appearing in American comic books published by Marvel Comics.
+Created by Dan Abnett and Andy Lanning, and Michael Lopez, the character first appeared in Bloodstone #1 (December 2001).
+Elsa Bloodstone is the daughter of the previously established Marvel Universe character Ulysses Bloodstone and the sister of Cullen Bloodstone.
+She has been a member of Nextwave, Midnight Sons, and Fearless Defenders.